-Today is Indigenous People’s Day and we’ve collected a list of cookbooks that encompass traditional recipes, some of which have illustrated essays that provide their perspective on a variety of indigenous food traditions as well as the cultural practices around preparing and serving food.
+We’ve collected a list of cookbooks that encompass traditional recipes, some of which have illustrated essays that provide their perspective on a variety of indigenous food traditions as well as the cultural practices around preparing and serving food.

 Please read on to view this list and add these to your bookshelf to learn and cook from.
 Please be sensitive and respectful to any cultural practices that are called for in these recipes, and observe them if you are able.

 Sherman is an Oglala Lakota man called Sioux Chef.
 There are no European ingredients in this cookbook.
 He has removed the flour, sugar and dairy ingredients.
 He highlights food from the Dakotas and Minnesota regions.
 Some recipes include smoked white bean paste, cedar braised bison, and roasted corn sorbet.
 Take a closer look here.